alwenalin/Bruin-Test-Bank/README.md

 This platform streamlines exam-sharing while maintaining security, making it a valuable tool for UCLA students.

+## Future Work
+For future improvements, we could consider adding these changes
+- Log-Out Feature: Add a dedicated log-out button for better security on shared devices.
+- Test Comments: Allow users to leave feedback on exams to share insights.

 # General Prerequisites

 We use Node.js v.16.15.1 and npm v.8.11.0, which you can install from the [Node.js releases](https://nodejs.org/en/about/previous-releases).
 There are no version specific functionality used, so realistically any Node.js newer version should not be breaking, however, this was not throughouly tested.